‘Mama I got shot,’ grieving mother recalls dying son’s final words

 + Councilman’s impassioned plea to city: ‘Everyone in Louisville is responsible for Louisville’

-Smith’s mother also said she tried her best to provide for her kids and teach them the right way to do things.
+Smith also said she tried her best to provide for her kids and teach them the right way to do things.

 “I’m not a parent to let their kids to go out carrying guns,” she said.
 “I want everybody to know that.
 I teach my kids the right thing.
 I tell them, ‘You help somebody.
 You see somebody that needs a dollar, you give it to him.’”

-Surrounded by an emotional crowd of supporters as rain drizzled down on Louisville on Wednesday evening, the mother said her son cut his friends’ hair on weekends and held down a job while attending school.
+Surrounded by an emotional crowd of supporters as rain drizzled down on Louisville on Wednesday evening, Smith said her son cut his friends’ hair on weekends and held down a job while attending school.

 “It’s nothing that you should need in this world that you got to turn to the streets for,” she said.
 “So my kids work for everything they need.”

-She closed with a question for the group, one being asked all too frequently in recent years, particularly this year in Louisville, where Smith’s homicide was the city’s 145th this year.
+Smith closed with a question for the group, one being asked all too frequently in recent years, particularly this year in Louisville, where Smith’s homicide was the city’s 145th this year.

 “What am I supposed to do when I’m guiding my son down the right path, and he gets killed and hurt by senseless violence?”